News Just back from AMSSM 2026 · Seattle — Magnesium L-Threonate & Early Resistance Exercise in Concussion posters now available View posters →

 UCLA Athletics

 Director of Rehabilitation for UCLA Athletics.
-Board certified sports and orthopedic clinical specialist supporting performance testing, injury prevention, and return-to-play protocols across multiple UCLA sports programs.
+Board-certified Sports Clinical Specialist (SCS) and Orthopedic Clinical Specialist (OCS) supporting performance testing, injury prevention, and return-to-play protocols across multiple UCLA sports programs.

 Sharing Our Findings